Pilar-SP/Pilar-SP/README.md

 ### Hi there 👋

 - 💻 Web Development graduate at Le Wagon London
-- 🌱 I’m currently learning Python 🐍 and JS frameworks
+- 🌱 I’m currently learning Python 🐍
-- 👯 I’m looking to collaborate on full-stack projects
+- 👯 I’m looking to collaborate on front or back end projects
 - ⚡ Fun fact: I hiked 118.5km from coast to coast across the Highlands

 <!--